 The Library Memory Project is a partnership between public libraries in Waukesha, Washington, and Milwaukee Counties with a mission to provide programs to those affected by memory loss, Alzheimer’s disease, and other forms of dementia.
-A main component of the memory project is a monthly social gathering for those with early stage dementia or mild cognitive impairment and a care partner, called a Memory Cafe.
-The Library Memory Project has three monthly memory cafes, one hosted by the Lake Country Libraries Memory Project, a second by the Four Points Library Memory Project and last, one by the Wild Plum Library Memory Project.
-Libraries involved in the memory project will also offer educational programs on memory loss and brain health.
+There are currently three groups involved in the Project: the Lake Country Memory Project; the Four Points Memory Project; and the Wild Plum Memory Project.
+Each group meets once a month for a social gatherings called a Memory Café.
+Libraries involved in the memory project also offer educational programs on memory loss and brain health.

 Includes a full list of program dates and locations in 2018